 Starting on Sunday evening, we provide a variety

 Taffy Robertson has been involved with the camp for over 25 years.
 She has a bachelor’s degree in education and psychology, and a masters in special education.
 She has been teaching over 16 years in all ranges of disabilities along with being a gifted special needs dance class teacher.
 She has been the best addition to our camp and we are proud of all her dedication to us and the campers.

 As our Camp Director, each year she designs and schedules camp activities around a theme.
 In past years, campers have enjoyed the circus, became world travelers, and many other fun and educational experiences, all allowing our campers to have fun while learning about the world around them, and most importantly, learning about themselves.
 Campers always look forward to evening entertainment where semi-professional wrestlers, Miss West Virginia and Santa Claus may stop for a visit.

-The West Virginia Elks Association State Major Project is a annual camp for those with special needs from ages 8 to 50.
-We support a mission to act as a catalyst of encouragement , education and activity for young people ages 8 to 50, who have physical or mental challenges facing them, while providing an atmosphere which stimulates emotional, social and educational growth.
-The 2023 camp dates are July 19-23 and July 24-28.
+The West Virginia Elks Association State Major Project is an annual camp for those ages 8 to 50 with special needs.
+We support a mission to act as a catalyst of encouragement, education, and activity for young people ages 8 to 50, who have physical or mental challenges while providing an atmosphere that stimulates emotional, social, and educational growth.
+The 2024 camp dates will be announced soon.